tmke8/math-core/README.md

 pip install math-core
 ```

-Basic documentation for the Python package can be found on pypi.org.
+Basic documentation for the Python package can be found on [pypi page](https://pypi.org/project/math-core/).

 ### Rust library
 Add to your project with